open-contracts/docs/docs/source/index.rst

 ------------

 Open Contracts consist of smart contracts on Ethereum, and off-chain logic bundled in a git repo.
 For now, only GitHub is supported but we may integrate with IPFS in the future.
-We automatically create a Web3 page at https://dapp.opencontracts.io/#/github-user/repo-name where users can interact with your contract, if the repo is set up correctly.
+If you set up your repo correctly, you will automatically create a Web3 page at https://dapp.opencontracts.io/#/github-user/repo-name where users can interact with your contract.

 In these docs, you will learn:

 .. toctree::